 Since then I've cooked or judged food on many TV shows.
 Most notably I finished runner-up on Season 11 of Food Network Star in 2015, wowing judges with my Cajun and deep-fried cuisine.

 Now I serve as a chef at pop-up dinners, private events, and cooking demonstrations at conferences, conventions and festivals.
-I cater huge parties at breweries, wedding rehearsal dinners and receptions, corporate tailgate parties and company holiday parties.
+I cater huge parties at breweries, wedding rehearsal dinners and receptions, university fundraiser campaigns, corporate tailgate parties and company holiday parties.
 In July 2016 I had the honor to cook a dinner at the historic James Beard House in NYC and got invited back to be part of a group dinner with some of my Food Network Star castmates in 2018.
 I also currently host small, supper club dinners for up to 12 in Baton Rouge.
-If you'd like to hire me to cook, whether it is at your house for an anniversary party or for a crowd of thousands, please feel free to reach out.
+If you'd like to hire me to cook, whether it is at my house for an anniversary party or for a crowd of hundreds to thousands, please feel free to reach out.

 In 2009 I found myself bored sitting behind a computer at my day job.
 I began keeping an online food journal, documenting what I ate for lunch each day and beers I had with friends over the weekend.